Suzy Henry Dip Person-Centred Psychotherapy, PG Cert Supervision, Accr Reg MNCS

 My standard fee is £45 per session.

-*I am sometimes able to offer reduced rates for those on low income.
+I currently have a small number of free sessions I can offer to NHS, police, people working in the fire service, RM postal, retail workers etc. I am sometimes able to offer reduced rates for those on low income.
 If you think this applies to you, please ask for further details.